mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 layout: post
 ---

-The [previous part]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) introduced the Bayes decision rule as a procedure to find the optimal threshold that transforms a recognizer into a classifier.
-Optimal refers to the minimum expected risk when deploying the classifier on unseen data.
+The [previous part]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) introduced the Bayes decision rule as a procedure to find the optimal threshold that transforms a recognizer into a classifier, with "optimal" referrefing to the minimum expected risk achieved on unseen data.
 The risk at every threshold $c$ was described as a function of $\text{Pmiss}$ and $\text{Pfa}$.

 The Receiving Operator Characteristics (ROC) combines these concepts and provides the same capabilities for threshold selection as the CCD and LLR frameworks introduced earlier.
-However, it has a focus on error trade-offs rather than likelihood ratios, which becomes useful when comparing recognizers, as the next examples will show.
+However, it has a focus on error trade-offs rather than likelihood ratios, which allows to run various investigations one one graph.

+The first section looks at threshold optimisation using the ROC curve, and shows why doing so is equivalent to using the Bayes decision procedure.
+The following sections cover  topics on ROC analysis: the monotonicity of a ROC curve and how to enforce it (section 2), the connection between ROC and concordance probability via AUC, and why you may *not* want to optimise for the latter (section 3), and benchmarking a classifier with majority rules using ROC analysis (section 4).

 ## A. The ROC curve

+### Finding an optimal threshold

-The ROC curve slides through every possible cut-off point in descending order and plots the corresponding $(1-\text{Pmiss}, \text{Pfa})$ values at that cut-off.
-As a reminder, $\text{Pmiss}$ is the proportion of targets below the cut-off point, which is also the rate of false negatives, thus, $1-\text{Pmiss}$ is called true positive rate (tpr). $\text{Pfa}$ is the proportion of non-targets labelled as false positives, also called false positive rate (fpr).
+The ROC curve slides through every possible cut-off point in descending order and plots the corresponding (Pfa, 1−Pmiss) values at that cut-off.
+Pmiss and Pfa are error rates [TODO: link to part 1] estimated as proportions of errors of type w1 and w0, respectively.
+(1-Pmiss) is often called the true positive rate (tpr), because Pmiss is estimated as the proportion of targets below the cut-off point, which is also the rate of false negatives and 1 - false negative rate means true positive rate.
+Similarly, Pfa is the proportion of non-targets labeled as false positives, also called false positive rate (fpr).
+And so, in the literature, (Pfa, 1-Pmiss) is referred to as (fpr, tpr), also called operating points.

 [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Evaluations.scala#L183)
 ```scala